Skip to product information

 Anyone who looks at these pictures is close to themselves, is completely at one with themselves.
 And yet we as viewers enjoy it when we can decipher something behind the shimmering traces of color that leads us back into the world and yet immediately carries us away again, knowing: This is pure painting that refers above all to one thing, namely to its own means, to itself.
 Art as if made by nature, and yet: art.

 Floral motifs and arabesques, floating on a light, often white background, were also a feature of the Rococo.
-And it is perhaps no coincidence that when asked about it, the artist names this period of transition at the end of the 18th century as his favorite era.
+And it is perhaps no coincidence that when asked about this, the artist names this period of transition at the end of the 18th century as his favorite era.

 By the way, a visit to Venice also helps to understand the art of Jukka Rusanen.
 Anyone who has ever been to the Nordic Pavilion at the Venice Biennale will recognize in this grandiose, bright building with a tree rising in the middle that this symbiosis of line, color and form, of art and nature, is a characteristic of an artistic attitude that finds its counterpart in the clear light of the wide sky above the world of a thousand lakes and celebrates its very own style in the imagery of Jukka Rusanen.
 The style of color, light and movement. — Prof. Dr. Martin Oswald, 2022

-In the exhibition ›intimate‹, the Finnish artist Jukka Rusanen talks about the relationships between things.
-The starting points are the rhythm, themes and materiality of classical painting, which he approaches using traditional painting techniques, collages and fabric weaving.
+In the exhibition ›INTIMATE‹, the Finnish artist Jukka Rusanen talks about the relationships between things.
+The starting point is the rhythm, themes and materiality of classical painting, which he approaches using traditional painting techniques, collages and fabric weaving.
+In this way, Rusanen tries to convey the experience that results from the interaction of different materials and customs.
+In relation to a French Rococo painting, its characteristics of carnality, sensuality, materiality, vanity, beauty and cruelty ultimately come to light.

 Installation views: Credits Eric Tschernow